jnvo25/ZotRides/README.md

 ## CS 122B - Project 2
 #### Team 16 - Ethan Wong & Jonathan Vo

 ZotRides is a web application for a car rental service.
-Users can currently view the top 20 rated cars and all associated information (model, make, year, category, pickup locations, etc.) for that car.
-Users can also view information about pickup locations and the cars they offer for rental.
+Users can currently interact with all functionalities of the website as described in Project 2 write up.

-### Notes
+### Important Notes
 On our "cars list" page, the hyperlink functionality is implemented but the links are not highlighted blue beacause we wanted to keep the color-design consistent.
 To visit single car page, click on the car's image, to visit single-location page click on the address text, to browse by that category, click on the car's category.

 Since this is a custom schema, we provided a very small sample data insertion sql script (as per instructed to on Piazza) called "sampledata.sql" inside our repository.
 Our actual data insertion script is larger in size than the movies data insertion script and has around the same number of data entries as moviedata.sql.